Imran4424/Software-Architecture/SolidPrinciples.md

 5. **D** - Dependency Inversion Principle

 # Single Responsibility Principle
-Single Responsibility Principle states that **A class should have only one reason to change, meaning that a class should have only one job**.
-In other words, every class should have only one responsibility
+Single Responsibility Principle states that **A software component should one and only one responsibility**.
+Based on the used programming paradigm this component can be a function or a class or a module.

+Since we will be using Swift Object Oriented Paradigm, in our case a swift class will be a software component.
+But if we follow Protocol Oriented Programming in Swift then every protocol will be a software component.

+So in our case, every class should have only one responsibility.

 # Open/Closed Principle